 To further clarify the rates rises between the 2011/2012 year and those for the 2012/2013 year, a selection of properties from throughout the District have been summarised to provide a guide.
 It is important to note that these properties are a sample of the total properties and do not cover all situations for the 21,577 rateable properties in the District.
+There are two tables, as properties were re-valued in September 2011.
+The first table shows what the changes would have been without the re-valuation and the second table shows what the changes are with the re-valuation.

 The following table is GST inclusive.
-It covers the total rates increases, incorporating the increases in the General Rate of 3.63 percent and Targeted Rates, and the effects of the 2011 triennial valuation changes.
+It covers the total rates increases, incorporating the increases in the General Rate of 4.75 percent and Targeted Rates.